-A little background: Creole and Cajun cuisines are similar due to the French heritage of both cultures, and incorporate the “holy trinity” of onions, bell peppers and celery as a recipe base, but the terms are not necessarily interchangeable.
+A little background: Creole and Cajun cuisines are similar due to the French heritage of both cultures, and they both incorporate the “holy trinity” of onions, bell peppers and celery as a base, but the terms are not necessarily interchangeable.

 Creole is often thought of as “city food,” while Cajun is considered “rustic.”
 It is said that Creole feeds one family with three chickens, and Cajun feeds three families with one chicken.